trevor-moss/Esplanade-Dataset-Analysis/README.md

 # Esplanade-Dataset-Analysis

+For Prof. Schaaf's WR120L8 - Kinds of Minds
+Essay 2

 analysis.ipynb for the code used to analyze the dataset and create plots - warning: the once organized file got messy :(